Tony Romo's Success and Achievements in Timeline

 In 2011, Tony Romo's 102.5 quarterback rating was fourth best in the league and second highest in Cowboys history.

-In 2013, Tony Romo's time as the NFL quarterback with the highest passer rating in the fourth quarter ended.
+In 2013, Tony Romo's run of holding the highest passer rating in the fourth quarter among all NFL quarterbacks came to an end.

-December 7, 2021: Induction to College Football Hall of Fame
+December 7, 2021: College Football Hall of Fame Induction

-On December 7, 2021, Tony Romo was inducted into the College Football Hall of Fame as a member of the 2021 class.
+On December 7, 2021, Tony Romo was inducted into the College Football Hall of Fame as a member of the 2021 class, solidifying his legacy in college football.

 2021: Induction to College Football Hall of Fame

-In 2021, Tony Romo was inducted into the College Football Hall of Fame.
+In 2021, Tony Romo was inducted into the College Football Hall of Fame, recognizing his achievements in college football.